adamfoneil/BlazorServerTemplate/README.md

 # Auth extensions
 Although you can get the `ClaimsPrincipal` in a Blazor app easily, there's no obvious way to get the `ApplicationUser`.
 This is a problem if you have custom user properties.
 Although you could query the user from the database, that is not efficient.
 To address this, I have the [AuthExtensions](https://github.com/adamfoneil/BlazorServerTemplate/tree/main/AuthExtensions) project.
 This is offered as a NuGet package `AO.Blazor.CurrentUser`, but is also used inline in the template app.
 Please see its [readme](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/AuthExtensions/readme.md) for more info.

+# Postgres Extensions
+I wanted a place to put reusable Postgres features that was not tied to the application.
+Currently this is just a [DataExporter](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/PostgresExtensions/DataExporter.cs) abstract class.
+Please see the readme there for more about this.

 # Install Postgres
 I use [this Docker command](https://github.com/adamfoneil/BlazorServerTemplate/blob/main/postgres.txt) to install Postgres locally.